-- (6m) "Incapacitation" means the state of being unable to physically and/or mentally make informed rational judgments and effectively communicate, and may include unconsciousness, sleep, or blackouts, and may result from the use of alcohol or other drugs.
 Where alcohol or other drugs are involved, evaluation of incapacitation requires an assessment of how the consumption of alcohol and/or drugs affects a person's decision-making ability; awareness of consequences; ability to make informed, rational judgments; capacity to appreciate the nature and quality of the act; or level of consciousness.
-The assessment is based on objectively and reasonably apparent indications of incapacitation when viewed from the perspective of a sober, reasonable person. - (7) "Preponderance of the evidence" means information that would persuade a reasonable person that a proposition is more probably true than not.
+The assessment is based on objectively and reasonably apparent indications of incapacitation when viewed from the perspective of a sober, reasonable person.

+- (7) "Preponderance of the evidence" means information that would persuade a reasonable person that a proposition is more probably true than not.
 It is a lower standard of proof than "clear and convincing evidence." - (8) "Reporting Party" means one or more individuals or groups filing a complaint as defined in sub.
 (3).
 A reporting party may also be a complainant as defined in sub.
 (2). - (9) "Sexual assault" means an offense that meets any of the following definitions found in 20 U.S.C.
-1092(f)(6)(A)(v), 34 CFR 668.46(a): - (a) "Rape" means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of the complainant, without the consent of the complainant. - (b) "Fondling" means the touching of the private body parts of the complainant for the purpose of sexual gratification, without the consent of the complainant, including instances where the complainant is incapable of giving consent because of their age or because of their temporary or permanent mental incapacity. - (c) "Incest" means sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law as per s.
-944.06, Stats.
-8m) - (d) "Statutory Rape" means sexual intercourse with a complainant who is under the statutory age of consent as per 948.02, Stats. - (10) "Sexual Exploitation" occursmeans when an individual attempts, takes or threatens to take, nonconsensual sexual advantage of another person.
-Examples include, but are not limited to:

-: - (a) Engaging in the following conduct without the knowledge and consent of all participants: - 1.
-Observing, recording, or photographing private body parts or sexual activity of the complainant.
+1092(f)(6)(A)(v), 34 CFR 668.46(a): : - (a) "Rape" means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of the complainant, without the consent of the complainant. - (b) "Fondling" means the touching of the private body parts of the complainant for the purpose of sexual gratification, without the consent of the complainant, including instances where the complainant is incapable of giving consent because of their the complainant's age or because of their the complainant's temporary or permanent mental incapacity. - (c) "Incest" means sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law as per s.
+944.06, Stats. - (d) "Statutory rape" means sexual intercourse with a complainant who is under the statutory age of consent as per 948.02, Stats. - (10) "Sexual exploitation" means when an individual attempts, takes attempting, taking or threatens threatening to take, nonconsensual sexual advantage of another person.
+Examples include: - (a) Engaging in the following conduct without the knowledge and consent of all participants: - 1.
+Observing, recording, or photographing private body parts or sexual activity of the complainant. - 2.
+Allowing another person to observe, record, or photograph sexual activity or private body parts of the complainant.

-- 2. Allowing another person to observe, record, or photograph sexual activity or private body parts of the complainant. - 3.
-Otherwise distributing recordings, photographs, or other images of the sexual activity or private body parts of the complainant. - (b) Masturbating, touching one's genitals, or exposing one's genitals in the complainant's presence without the consent of the complainant, or inducing the complainant to do the same. - (c) Dishonesty or deception regarding the use of contraceptives or condoms during the course of sexual activity. - (d) Inducing incapacitation through deception for the purpose of making the complainant vulnerable to non-consensual sexual activity. - (e) Coercing the complainant to engage in sexual activity for money or anything of value. - (f) Threatening distribution of any of the following, to coerce someone into sexual activity or providing money or anything of value: - 1.
+- 3. Otherwise distributing recordings, photographs, or other images of the sexual activity or private body parts of the complainant. - (b) Masturbating, touching one's genitals, or exposing one's genitals in the complainant's presence without the consent of the complainant, or inducing the complainant to do the same. - (c) Dishonesty or deception regarding the use of contraceptives or condoms during the course of sexual activity. - (d) Inducing incapacitation through deception for the purpose of making the complainant vulnerable to non-consensual sexual activity. - (e) Coercing the complainant to engage in sexual activity for money or anything of value. - (f) Threatening distribution of any of the following, to coerce someone into sexual activity or providing money or anything of value: - 1.
 Photos, videos, or recordings depicting private body parts or sexual activity of the complainant. - 2.
 Other information of a sexual nature involving the complainant, including sexual history or sexual orientation. - (11) "Stalking" means engaging in a course of conduct directed at the complainant that would cause a reasonable person to fear for their safety or the safety of others; or suffer substantial emotional distress.